 Just like Black lives, Black mental health matters.

-As tensions in our country have been at an all-time high this week, a wide combination of factors have made this time especially challenging and exhausting for Black women and girls.
+As tensions in our country have been at an all-time high over the past few months, a wide combination of factors have made this time especially challenging and exhausting for Black women and girls.
 As Grace, the founder and editor-in-chief of Sorella Magazine, wrote in a piece about the realities she’s learned about being a Black woman, “Black women have become the face of Black activism.
 When you think of Black Lives Matter, more than likely an image of a Black woman holding up a sign comes to mind.
 However, few people are willing to talk about the mental side effects of dedicating your life to fighting social injustice.”

 To help you out in your search to help relieve the tensions in your mind and seek the help and comfort that you need at this time (and in the future), we wanted to provide you with some useful wellness resources, accounts to follow, podcasts to stream, specialized therapist directories, and more.
 As culture plays a key role in every aspect of our lives, therapy and mental well-being is no exception.
 These resources have been created for and by BIPOC, and are designed to resonate with and impact you on a deeper, more lasting level.

 Chicago-based and Black women-focused, this mental wellness community has pivoted to expanding their reach online, and provides monthly support groups, group therapy sessions, and workshops for GenZ and Millennial Black women.
 Additionally, their site also currently offers online community events on various topics and an abundance of mental health resources and information.

 This vibrant virtual space serves as a hub for BIPOC to find community and resources to thrive mentally and creatively.
 Members have access to in-depth conversations, live-streamed classes, wellness sessions, and more with various young and diverse creatives.
 Follow them on Instagram to gain access to amazing advice and information, as well as free resources to help out with mental health and well-being.